1. Home

 Clipart.com

-Diomedes, at one time a suitor of Helen of Troy, was one of the leaders of the Achaeans (Greeks) in the Trojan War, providing perhaps as many as 80 ships.
-Diomedes killed and wounded many Trojans during the Trojan War, including Aphrodite who intervened to keep Diomedes from killing her son Aeneas.
+The Greek hero Diomedes, at one time a suitor of Helen of Troy, was one of the most valued leaders of the Achaeans (Greeks) in the Trojan War, providing perhaps as many as 80 ships.
+The king of Argos, he was also a great warrior, killing and wounding many of the Trojans and their allies, during the Trojan War, including Aphrodite who intervened to keep him from killing her son Aeneas.
 Diomedes, with the help of Athena, also wounded Ares.
-Diomedes himself was wounded by the Trojan prince Paris.

 Diomedes and Odysseus

-The Greek hero Diomedes was also involved in some of Odysseus' shenanigans, possibly including the killing of Palamedes, the Greek who had tricked Odysseus into going to war and may have invented the alphabet.
-Diomedes was among the Achaean men tucked inside the belly of the great wooden horse the Greeks presented to the Trojans ostensibly as a gift to the goddess.
+Diomedes was also involved in some of Odysseus' shenanigans, possibly including the killing of Palamedes, the Greek who had tricked Odysseus into going to war and may have invented the alphabet.
+He was among the Achaean men tucked inside the belly of the great wooden horse the Greeks presented to the Trojans, ostensibly as a gift to the goddess.

 Diomedes and Thebes

-Earlier in his life Diomedes had been involved in the second generation expedition against Thebes, making him one of the epigoni.
-Diomedes' parents were the Aeolian Tydeus, son of the Calydonian king Oeneus, and Deipyle.
+Earlier in his life, Diomedes had taken part in the second generation expedition against Thebes, making him one of the epigoni.
+His parents were the Aeolian Tydeus, son of the Calydonian king Oeneus, and Deipyle.
 Diomedes was married to Aegialia when he left for Troy.
-Egged on by Aphrodite who had a grudge against Aegialia's husband, Diomedes, for the wrist injury she had sustained defending Aeneas, Aegialia was faithless and kept Diomedes from re-entering the city.
+Egged on by Aphrodite who had a grudge against him for the wrist injury she had sustained defending Aeneas, Aegialia was faithless and kept Diomedes from re-entering the city of Argos.
 So, after the Trojan War, Diomedes sailed to Libya where he was imprisoned by King Lycus.
 The king's daughter Callirrhoe released him.
 Then Diomedes -- like Theseus vis a vis Ariadne before him -- sailed away.
 Like Dido when Aeneas sailed away, Callirrhoe then committed suicide.

 Mysterious Death of Diomedes